Reinventing EdTech Standards to Accelerate Education Sector Innovation

 The emphasis on removing barriers is a somewhat subtle, but critically important point.
-It is profound in its implications for how a standards collaborative like IMS operates:
+It is profound in its implications for how a standards collaborative like 1EdTech operates:

-Is IMS really good at all the hard work of publishing great standards and getting them approved nationally and internationally?
+Is 1EdTech really good at all the hard work of publishing great standards and getting them approved nationally and internationally?
 Absolutely.
-IMS is great at standards.
-And, this is definitely not a minor consideration: IMS literally has two decades of experience making sure our standards can span the world and stand the test of time and thus maximize our member’s investment.
+1EdTech is great at standards.
+And, this is definitely not a minor consideration: 1EdTech literally has two decades of experience making sure our standards can span the world and stand the test of time and thus maximize our member’s investment.